Manufacturer catalog

 Iranian Marine Industries Organization is a state-linked marine defense builder in Iran's industrial network.
 Public records also use the names Marine Industries Organization, Marine Industries Group, and MIO, reflecting a sanctions-heavy and alias-rich public footprint.

-For this archive, the builder page connects the organization to cataloged naval systems and to the broader production base that open sources associate with Iranian submarines, fast boats, and other military and civil maritime craft.
+For this catalog, the builder page connects the organization to cataloged naval systems and to the broader production base that open sources associate with Iranian submarines, fast boats, and other military and civil maritime craft.

 naval systemssubmarinesfast boatsshipbuildingmaritime military production